 Recent changes in Tricare allow for more competition in markets.
 When deciding on a dental plan, be more concerned about Maximum yearly benefit (how much the plan pays for a year of work).
-The old standard plans have $1000 a yr. (set up in 1970 cost) which does not cover enough since all major work is only covered by 50%.
+The old standard plans have $1000 a yr. (set up in 1970 cost) which does not cover enough now since all major work (varying fillings, crowns and dentures) covers only 50% of the price.
 New plans are out with higher yearly benefits.
 Also, most plans now are making patients pay for any work above preventive care (cleanings and exam) and it does not matter whether you are in network or not.
-So do not worry about being in network since you will pay some portion of your care.
+So do not worry about being in network since you will pay some portion of your care out of pocket.

 In an effort to help those without insurance or losing it, I am offering an in-office prepaid preventive agreement.
 This agreement is not insurance, but an agreement between patient and me.
 I provide two cleaning, exams, and set of xrays for one price over a year period plus discounted restorative services as needed in that year.
 Pricing is as competitive as dental insurance without the paperwork or hassle of policy restrictions.
 Please call for more information.